MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/index.md

 app.Tap(c=>c.Marked("ValidateButton"))
 ```

 As commands are being entered, they are remembered by the REPL in a buffer.
 The REPL provides a `copy` command that will copy the contents of this buffer to the clipboard.
 This technique allows us to prototype a test interactively.
-We can copy the work that performed in the REPL to clipboard with `copy`, and then paste those commands inside a `[Test]`.
+We can copy the work performed in the REPL to the clipboard with `copy`, and then paste those commands inside a `[Test]`.

 ## Using Marked To Locate Views

-The [AppQuery.Marked](http://developer.xamarin.com/api/member/Xamarin.UITest.Queries.AppQuery.Marked/) method is a very convienent and powerful way to query for views on screen.
+The [AppQuery.Marked](http://developer.xamarin.com/api/member/Xamarin.UITest.Queries.AppQuery.Marked/) method is a convenient and powerful way to query for views on screen.
 It works by inspecting the view hierarchy for a view on the screen, trying to match the properties on the view with to the provided string. `Marked` works differently depending on the operating system.

 ### Finding iOS Views with Marked